Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 A Request is a formal expression of opinion from one group or individual to another group or individual for a reason.
 > Example: A formal request from SC to ID to begin to enforce public test logging.

-> Example: A formal request from the Regulations Department to promote user "JohnDoe"'s Class-E to permanent.
+> Example: A formal request from the Regulations Department to upgrade user "JohnDoe"'s Class-E to permanent.

 ### Rules
-* Departmental Representatives must show respect from one to another.
+* Representatives must show respect from one to another.
-* Departmental Representatives must maintain professionalism within proposals.
+* Representatives must maintain professionalism within proposals.
+* Representatives must issue a show an opinion (Aye or Nay) on a minimum of 1 out of every 2 global votes, else risking dismissal from the Board of Advisors.